How to be a member in good standing

 • Provide ArtsPool-generated financial reports to your board minimally on an annual basis.
 Better yet: send them ArtsPool-generated quarterly reports.

-• Provide at least one month’s advance warning for grant budgets and reports, so that ArtsPool can work with you to prepare these materials.
+• Provide at least two week’s advance warning for grant budgets and reports, so that ArtsPool can work with you to prepare these materials.
 In rare situations of unforeseen opportunity, ArtsPool staff will assist on shorter-term notice, as time permits.

 • Participate in a timely fashion with your audit, partnering with ArtsPool as necessary to retrieve information/documentation, and completing your audit with a maximum of one extension.